 |Tuma Wins and Got Lunker As Well|

 I forgot to bring my sunglasses.
 Fortunately, my boater had an extra pair in his glove box.
-Also, it was nice to draw a partner with dual consoles so I didn't freeze on the ride to Boy Bay.
+Also, drawing a partner with dual consoles was nice, so I didn't freeze on the ride to Boy Bay.
 We started in the reeds on the North end of Bear Island.
 I got the first bite of the day on a junebug Craw Tube, but it got off.
-I thought it was a bass, but my line was frayed so maybe it was a pike.
+I thought it was a bass, but my line was frayed, so it could be a pike.
 I got two other bites in the reeds.
-The first one dropped it immediately and the second had me into a reed before I could even set the hook.
-Wasn't able to get either fish to hit again.
+The first one dropped it immediately, and the second had me into a reed before I could set the hook.
+I wasn't able to get either fish to hit again.
 After an hour of that, we headed for some rice.

-At About 1:30PM we left the rice for the northern Shoreline of Boy where we fished a couple of docks, some rushes which transitioned into rice.
+At About 1:30PM, we left the rice for the northern Shoreline of Boy, where we fished a couple of docks, some rushes which transitioned into rice.
 We didn't get anything.
 So we went in search of reed beds on that northern shore.
 Ruff got his short there.
-With an hour of fishing time left, we headed back to the rice and Dennis was there again.
+After an hour of fishing time, we returned to the rice, and Dennis was there again.
 We put into the rice about 50 yards away.
-Paul missed a fish and then I got a keeper on a Green Pumpkin/Brown craw tube.
-Shortly after that Dennis motored in much closer to us and informed us we came right in on the juice.
+Paul missed a fish, and I got a keeper on a Green Pumpkin/Brown craw tube.
+Shortly after that, Dennis motored in much closer to us and informed us we came right in on the juice.
 He also reported his non-boater Snatcher rookie Jon Notsch was kicking his ass.
 I asked Dennis what size weight they were using.
-He was using 1oz and said Jon used a 1/2oz, but Jon said he was now using a 1oz as well.
-I ended up getting bit off so I switched back to the junebug Craw Tube and upgraded to a 1/2oz weight: I had been using 5/16th.
-We motored back on the other side of Dennis and I quickly got my limit fish in the boat.
+He was using 1oz and said Jon used a 1/2oz, but Jon said he was now using 1oz as well.
+I ended up getting bit off, so I switched back to the junebug Craw Tube and upgraded to a 1/2oz weight: I had been using 5/16th.
+We motored back on the other side of Dennis, and I quickly got my limit fish in the boat.
 I got a fish that wouldn't help and got bit off two more times.
-With 20-minutes left I got two culls on an Evergreen Frog including my big fish of the day.
+With 20 minutes left, I got two culls on an Evergreen Frog, including my big fish of the day.

-My Thoughts: I didn't fish particularly efficiently because I struggled with casting accuracy all day long thanks to a poor night's rest coming in and the really long day I spent on the water on Thursday.
-Other than that I thought I fished pretty well.
+My Thoughts: I didn't fish particularly efficiently because I struggled with casting accuracy all day, thanks to a poor night's rest and the long day I spent on the water on Thursday.
+Other than that, I fished well.
 We spent at least half the day where there were no fish.
-Once again a kicker fish eluded me.
+Once again, a kicker fish eluded me.